erichedstrom/azure-mobile-apps-node-compatibility/README.md

 ### Invalid column name '__createdAt'

 The double underscore notation for createdAt, updatedAt, version and deleted columns have been removed.
-You will need to update any column references manually.
+You will need to update any explicit column references manually.

+### process.env

+If you are accessing any application settings that have been set in the portal using process.env, they will not be configured for local debugging.
+These can be set directly from the `azureMobile.js` file.

+For applications deployed to Azure, ensure application settings have been copied from the Mobile Service to the Mobile App.

+### Can't set headers after they are sent

+Calling request.respond or response.send more than once per request will result in this error.
+Older versions of the web framework used by Mobile Services, express, allowed this behavior, but the current version does not.

+Use the generated stack trace to identify the offending module and change the code to ensure these functions are only called once.